iterum-provenance/daemon/readme.md

 * *backend*, responsible for communicating with storage backends
 * *pipeline*, responsible for the managing of results and provenance information of pipelines

 These top-level modules are further split into submodules.
-This is further explained lower-level code documentation.
+This is further explained in the lower-level code documentation.
 The command `cargo doc --no-deps --open` can be run to compile the documentation for this project.
 The command opens up a browsable site where the code documentation for each module can be read.